ewjmulder/pi-k3s/README.md

 * Install k3s on the master:
   * ssh into master and execute installation script: `curl -sfL https://get.k3s.io | sh -`

+  Issue: If you give internet to the cluster by sharing your wifi over ethernet on a Linux system (Ubuntu / Mint / others?) you will get an IP range slash: both "Share with other computers" DHCP and k3s use the 10.42.0.xxx range.
+To solve this you could get k3s to use another range, but that can be tricky to get working (in my experience).
+Easier fix is to let the DHCP of the connection sharing use another range, which you can easily configure in the GUI.

 Installing k3s on master: seems success, but system completely hangs afterwards
 ```